pganesan/schedu-elp/README.md

-#Listaurant - Online Restaurant Reservation System
-Developed by Poornima Ganesan
+#Schedu-elp: Online Academic Planner for SCU graduate students
+Team: Poornima Ganesan, Shradha Gavali, Sheila Castillo

 #TECHNOLOGIES
 Java, Spring MVC, XHTML, JSP, JSTL, CSS, JS, JQuery, AJAX, MySQL, Design Patterns, Tomcat

 #ABOUT THE PROJECT
-Listaurant is an online restaurant reservation system that allows users to search for restaurants in their neighborhood and make dining reservations at their preferred restaurant.
+The Schedu-elp concept was developed out of recognition that there was not an existing online resource to help the working graduate community plan their education.
+The Schedu-elp tool allows for the users to access course overviews, course reviews, search on a subset of content to aid with planning purposes, and create a Program of Studies which can simply be printed prior to obtaining advisor’s approval, all while adhering to program requirements – streamlining the course curriculum and saving educational expenses.
-Following are the usecases supported by listaurant:
+Following are the user stories supported by Scheduelp:
-* Home page – provide information about what you can do in Listaurant web app.
-* Make a Reservation – Search for restaurants in a desired location and book a table at the selected restaurant at a specific date/time.
-* View/Edit Reservations – View open reservations made by the user and edit/cancel existing reservations.
-* Order a takeout - Search for restaurants in a desired location.
-Choose a restaurant from search results and view the menu.
-Select items from menu and order a takeout.
-Payments can be made through the application for the takeout order.
-* Read/Write Reviews - Search for restaurants in a desired location to view restaurant ratings and reviews.
-The user can sort/filter ratings.
-Members can also post their own reviews.
+* Access Homepage: shows overview of Schedu-elp web app
+* Student sign-in/sign out
+* Course search by course name, course number, course schedule
+* Add course to Program of Studies
+* View/Print Program of Studies
+* View course reviews by SCU students
+* Post a course review so that other students can benefit
+* Online Help/FAQ section

-# LISTAURANT HIGHLIGHTS
+# SCHEDU-ELP HIGHLIGHTS
 * AJAX requests to load tabbed views.
 * Extensive use of JQuery UI widgets.
-* Reviews/Ratings page modeled similar to Yelp.
+* Reviews/Ratings page modeled similar to Yelp for ease of use by students.
-* Efficient use of OO principles and design patterns in Java
+* Efficient use of OO principles and design patterns in Java.
+* Agile/SCRUM methodology used by team for development.